johannesstrueber/dots/README.md

 ## Disclaimer
 This is a personal project and not a commercial product.
 The creator is not liable for any damage caused by the module.
 Use at your own risk.
-The project is licensed under the CC BY-SA 4.0 license.
+The project is licensed under the CC BY-NC-SA 4.0 license.

 If you have any questions, feel free to contact the creator.
 This is a hobby project, and the creator is a web developer, not a professional hardware embedded systems builder; some hardware design or code decisions may seem unconventional.